Bounded sets of sheaves on compact Kaehler manifolds: A boundedness criterion

-The boundedness of the set $F$ now follows. \end{proof}
+The boundedness of the set $F$ now follows. \end{proof} We will also need the following consequence of Theorem \ref{Lieberman}.

-\begin{Lem} Let $X$ be a compact K\"ahler manifold, $r$ an integer and $F$ a set of reduced subspaces of $X$ of bounded degree and all of whose components are of dimension $r$.
-Then $F$ is bounded. \end{Lem} \begin{pf} The part $S$ of the Barlet space parameterizing the analytic cycles of dimension $r$ on $X$ and of degree bounded by some constant $M$ is compact by \cite{Fuj78}.
+\begin{Lem} Let $X$ be a K\"ahler manifold, $r$ an integer and $F$ a set of compact reduced subspaces of $X$ of bounded degree and all of whose components are of dimension $r$ and contained in a fixed compact subset of $X$.
+Then $F$ is bounded. \end{Lem} \begin{pf} The part $S$ of the Barlet space parameterizing the analytic cycles of dimension $r$ on $X$ of degree bounded by some constant $M$ and contained in some fixed compact subset of $X$ is compact by \ref{Lieberman}.
 Moreover by \cite{Bar75} Thm.
 1, p.
 38 the set $W:=\{(x,s)\in X\times S \ | \ x\in |Z_s|\}$ is analytic and closed in $X\times S $, see also \cite{Fuj78}.
 Here $|Z_s|$ denotes the support of the cycle corresponding to $s\in S$.
-Furthermore, there exist positive integers associated to the irreducible components $W_j$ of $W$ and a dense Zariski open subset $V\subset S $ such that for each $s\in V$ the multiplicities of the irreducible components of $Z_s$ contained in $W_j$ are precisely $n_j$.
+Furthermore, there exist positive integers $n_j$ associated to the irreducible components $W_j$ of $W$ and a dense Zariski open subset $V\subset S $ such that for each $s\in V$ the multiplicities of the irreducible components of $Z_s$ contained in $W_j$ are precisely $n_j$.

 Consider the (reduced) subspace $W'\subset W$ consisting of those components $W_j$ for which $n_j=1$.
 The general fibers of $W'\to S $ are reduced and cover part of our set $F$.
 We deal with the rest by noetherian induction on $S$. \end{pf}